abnercarleto/xy-inc/README.md

 # XY-INC

 A simple REST API service to create and list Points of interes by closeness.
-This service user Ruby on Rails and Docker.
+This service uses Ruby on Rails and Docker.

 # Install and run